SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 ## Summary

 We've covered a lot in this exercise.
-We've learned about topics, topic subscriptions, queues, and how to publish and subscribe to events in the event broker service using the `Advanced Try Me!` page.
+We've learned about topics, topic subscriptions, queues, and how to publish and subscribe to events in the event broker service using the `Try Me!` page.
 We've also learned about the different types of queues, durable and non-durable, and how they can be used to ensure that messages are not lost if the consumer is offline.
 We created a queue, subscribed to a topic and consumed messages.
 These are activities that we will do more in future exercises.

 ## Further Study